carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 > {: .solution}
 {: .challenge}

-Within the `docker-intro` change to the `peptides` directory.
-There are 4 files in the simple "fasta" sequence format.
+Within the `docker-intro` downloaded previously change to the `peptides` directory.
+There are 4 files in the simple ["fasta"](https://en.wikipedia.org/wiki/FASTA_format) sequence format.

 ~~~
 $ cd ~/Desktop/docker-intro/peptides